ahsan598/git-commands/commands.md

-`sh git init`
-This command creates a new subdirectory named .git that contains all of your necessary repository files.
+`git init` - This command creates a new subdirectory named .git that contains all of your necessary repository files.